-CHIPA has more than 60 members representing a diverse cross-sector of our community.
-Current members include: business leaders, local non-profits and service providers, schools, early childhood educators, Sonoma County employees, health care providers, police, city officials, farmers and community residents.
+CHIPA has more than 100 members representing a diverse cross-sector of our community.
+Current members include: local nonprofits and service providers, schools, early childhood educators, Sonoma County employees, health care providers, business leaders, police, city officials, farmers and most importantly, community residents.

 CHIPA Youth Members

 The experiences, knowledge and connections of our young people are critical to our collective understanding of the health of our community.
 CHIPA Youth Members are active participants in CHIPA and its Work Groups.
 They bring a powerful perspective to our work and propose unique ideas for addressing needs and supporting assets in our community.
 In addition, CHIPA Youth Members gain valuable leadership experience, make connections to local industry leaders, and learn alongside their CHIPA Adult Ally.